Jv11aM/jv11aM/README.md

-To check if victim machine is vulnerable to MS17-010:
+Check if victim machine is vulnerable to MS17-010:

 From MS17-010 directory :